Wonersh: Post Renaissance

 Until Charity Commission amalgamation in 1908, Wonersh had charity endowments paying out for its poor: John Austen of Shalford left money for poor relief in 1620.
 Henry Chennell of Wonersh left land whose produce was to be devoted to putting six poor boys to school from 1672.
 A Mr Gwynne of London gave land and bank stock in 1698 to put four poor boys to school and to distribute bread to fifteen poor persons every Sunday after service.
-Manorial fortunes became more muted from 1700 to 1900 during the Industrial Revolution – seeing almost all of their farm lands being sold up for lack of scale or produce.
+Manorial fortunes became more muted from 1700 to 1900 during the Industrial Revolution – seeing almost all of their farm lands being sold for lack of scale or produce.

 Wonersh was one of the flourishing seats of the clothing trade in West Surrey.
 The special manufacture was blue cloth, dyed, no doubt, with woad, licence to grow which was asked in the neighbourhood in the 16th century.

 Wonersh Park was a lightly wooded park now public Green in front of and beside the church.
 Through the park runs a small stream and its 17th century stone gatehouse houses a protected species of bat.
 Wonersh Park, a 17th-century mansion, was demolished in 1935.
 Owners were: the original owner of the demolished building Richard Gwynn, who died in 1701, and it passed by issue's marriage to 1710 Sir William Chapple, serjeant-at-law and later judge who probably rebuilt it; later passing in 1741 to Fletcher Norton, 1st Baron Grantley of Grantley in Yorkshire, leading government lawyer created Lord Grantley in 1782.
 His family held Wonersh Park until 1884 on a sale to Mr. Sudbury.

-In 1848 the Cranleigh Water here was used for coal, building materials and agricultural produce as part of the Wey and Arun Canal and the west boundary formed an economic draw of the village.
-The Northbrook's mill, used for dressing leather, employed people, as readied for use for saddles, straps, bags and garments.
+In 1848 Cranleigh Waters here was used for coal, building materials and agricultural produce as part of the Wey and Arun Canal and the west boundary formed an economic draw for the village.
+Northbrook's mill was a fulling mill, used for dressing leather for making saddles, straps, bags and garments.
 Shamley Green was formed into a parish from Wonersh in 1881 at which time the 1st Baron Ashcombe did not part with the advowson of Shamley Green, but did of Wonersh, to Selwyn College, Cambridge.

-In 1905 Barnett Hill was chosen to be built on for the first time, by the grandson of Thomas Cook, Frank Cook, who lavished £35,000 on constructing a Queen Anne-style mansion.
+In 1905 Barnett Hill was chosen to be built on for the first time, by Frank Cook, the grandson of Thomas Cook, who lavished £35,000 on constructing a Queen Anne-style mansion.
 The house later passed to the Red Cross who owned it until 2006 – today, it is a hotel, conference and events venue managed by the Sundial Group.
+The house is now Grade II* listed.